 Still, you wonder if giving your loved one a kiss is a good idea because you could be subjecting him or her to a mouth full of germs, followed by a week of incessant coughing and sneezing.

 However, the real risk of passing a germ comes from something even more G-rated than a kiss.
-“Contrary to what you might think, you’re actually at a higher risk of catching a cold by holding someone’s hand than by kissing them,” explains Andy Barnett, MD, an emergency medicine specialist at Kaiser Permanente in Portland, OR.
+“Contrary to what you might think, you’re actually at a higher risk of catching a cold by holding someone’s hand than by kissing them,” explains Andy Barnett, MD, an emergency medicine specialist at Kaiser Permanente in Portland, Oregon.

 According to Dr. Barnett, the cold virus is found in the mucus that travels through your respiratory system and is most commonly spread by coughing and sneezing.
-Though if you are severely ill with a cold, it is a possibility that some germs can stay within your saliva and might be spread by kissing or sharing a glass.
+If you are severely ill with a cold, it is a possibility that some germs can stay within your saliva and might be spread by kissing or sharing a glass.
 The risk also is contingent on the type of kiss you are giving.
 If it is just a simple dry peck on the cheek, the risk of contracting the virus is very low.

-To prevent passing along a cold, cover your cough, preferably with your elbow or a tissue.
+To prevent passing along a cold, cover your mouth when you cough, preferably with your elbow or a tissue.
 “Your hands and fingers can more easily pass viruses if you cough or sneeze into them,” says Barnett.
 You should also wash your hands frequently with soap and water.
 Wash them for at least 20 seconds.
 That’s the amount of time it takes to sing or hum “Happy Birthday” from beginning to end two times through.
 If soap and water aren’t available, use an alcohol-based hand sanitizer that contains at least 60 percent alcohol.

 Want to avoid catching a cold virus in the first place?
-Wash your hands regularly and disinfect frequently touched surfaces and objects, such as doorknobs, toys, and remote controls.
+Wash your hands regularly and disinfect surfaces and objects, such as doorknobs, toys, and remote controls.
 Also try not to touch your eyes, nose, and mouth.
 A virus can enter your body this way and make you sick.
 To ramp up your defense even more and stay healthy all season long, consider these 50 ways to avoid catching a cold this season.

 If you wind up coming down with cold symptoms, such as a sore throat, runny nose, and cough, follow expert advice to get well soon.
 Try these 8 things doctors and nurses do to stop a cold in its tracks.